VRConservation/geosp/chapters/01_intro.md

 6. **SQL**.
 How to get started using the universal database Structured Query Language or SQL using DuckDB and Post-GIS spatial packages.
 7. **AIML**.
 Artificial intelligence (AI) and machine learning (ML) are sorta popular right now, no?
 Here's how to use these tools to complement, not replace, your work.
 8. **R**.
 A programming language universally adopted by academics, R is easy to use, get started, and has many statistical computing, data visualization, and geospatial packages.
 We'll use it within the free desktop integrated development environment (IDE).
-9. **Next**.
+9. **Future**.
 We'll look into a crystal ball, that's actually a globe, for some thoughts and insights to the future of free and open source geospatial software.

-Only written chapters will appear in the table of contents panel to the left and below.
-Once each chapter is published they will appear.

 ## Github, Colab & Binder

+The entire book is stored on a Github repository accessible by clicking the Github logo at the top right.
+Each chapter is also available in Binder and Colab to make running the code easier and if you do not have your own integrated development environment (IDE) such as Visual STudio Code set up.
+I do recommend that you set up VS Code to run software and guidance for how to do so will be provided in the Appendix.

 ## jupyter{book}